CaesarXInsanium/COMPTIA_A-_Notes/1001_study.md

 - minimun requirements for twisated pair cabling is Cat 5e
 - cat 6 is minimun required for 10 Gbps
 - all ethernet networks ca hvae UTP STP and coax cabling
+- PoS -> point of sale
+- KVM switch allows for single set keyboard, mouse and monitor to control connect to multiple computers. swtiching between them should be possible via certain keyboard shortcuts

 ### SAS